hoangdoan267/react-native-FBInStream/README.md

 ```

 ### 2. Downloading and linking the native Facebook SDK for iOS
-Follow all the steps in the [Getting Started Guide for Facebook SDK](https://developers.facebook.com/docs/ios/getting-started) for iOS.
+Follow all the steps in the [Getting Started Guide for Facebook SDK](https://developers.facebook.com/docs/ios/getting-started) and [Getting Started Guide for Facebook Audience](https://developers.facebook.com/docs/audience-network/getting-started) for iOS.

 ## Usage